-- 3. Fill the cooling system with clean water.
-Install the cooling system filler cap. - 4.
-Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F).
+3. Fill the cooling system with clean water.
+Install the cooling system filler cap.

-5. Stop the engine and allow the engine to cool.
+- Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
+Stop the engine and allow the engine to cool.
 Loosen the cooling system filler cap slowly in order to relieve any pressure.
 Remove the cooling system filler cap.
 Open the drain valve (if equipped) or remove the cooling system drain plugs.
 Allow the water to drain.
 Flush the cooling system with clean water.
 Close the drain valve (if equipped).
 Clean the drain plugs.
 Install the drain plugs.
-Refer to the Operation and Maintenance Manual, "Torque Specifications" topic (Maintenance Section) for more information on the proper torques.
+For the proper torque, refer to the Specifications Manual, SENR3130, "Torque Specifications".